-State, submits, through the judge Mislav Kolakušić, a request for a preliminary ruling for the purpose of the uniform interpretation and application of EU law and a request for interpretation of the judgments delivered by the Court in Cases C-484/15 and C-551/15, in the context of Case Povrv-1614/18 brought before the Trgovački sud u Zagrebu (Commercial Court, Zagreb) (Annex 1).
+State, submits, through the judge of that court, Mislav Kolakušić, a request for a preliminary ruling for the purpose of the uniform interpretation and application of EU law and a request for interpretation of the judgments delivered by the Court of Justice in Cases C-484/15 and C-551/15, in the context of Case Povrv-752/19 brought before the Trgovački sud u Zagrebu (Commercial Court, Zagreb) (Annex 1).

-In the judgment delivered on 9 March 2017 in Case C-551/15, the Court of Justice held: 'Regulation No 1215/2012 must be interpreted as meaning that, in Croatia, notaries, acting within the framework of the powers conferred on them by national law in enforcement proceedings based on an "authentic document", do not fall within the concept of "court" within the meaning of that regulation.
+In the judgment delivered on 9 March 2017 in Case C-551/15, the Court of Justice held: 'Regulation No 1215/2012 must be interpreted as meaning that, in Croatia, notaries, acting within the framework of the powers conferred on them by national law in enforcement proceedings based on an "authentic document", do not fall within the concept of "court" within the meaning of that regulation'.

-Although the Court's position is clear and unequivocal as to the fact that, in Croatia, notaries are not entitled to issue writs of execution based on an authentic document, that practice, which is at odds with Regulation No 1215/2012, continues.
-Following the decision of the Court of 9 March 2017, notaries have issued more than one million writs of execution.
+Although the position of the Court of Justice of the European Union is clear and unequivocal as to the fact that, in Croatia, notaries are not entitled to issue writs of execution based on an authentic document, that practice, which is at odds with Regulation No 1215/2012, continues.
+Following the decision of the Court of Justice of the European Union of 9 March 2017, notaries have issued more than one million writs of execution.